 This splendid city has so much to offer for one and all that no one can ever be disappointed.
-From Disney land and Park Astrix for kids to the various art museums for the Art Fanatics, the Eiffel tower for those in search of Wonders of the World, to meeting the needs of Fashion hunters at Champs Elysees or for the touristy vibes walking the streets around the various arrondissements.
-With so much to do and see how to shortlist the best tours and places when you visit there can be a task.
+From Disney land and Park Astrix for kids to the various art museums for the Art Fanatics, the Eiffel Tower for those in search of Wonders of the World, to meeting the needs of Fashion hunters at Champs Elysees or for the touristy vibes walking the streets around the various arrondissements.
+With so much to do and seeing how to shortlist the best tours and places when you visit there can be a task.
 Hence, I am listing the best things to do and explore in Paris as a first-time visitor.
 Or even if you have visited before but left out the following things, I think you should do them all.

 Top Attractions in Paris:

-1. Eiffel tower and Tour Eiffel-
+1. Eiffel Tower and Tour Eiffel-

 Apart from the many magnificent sites that one can see from the top of the Eiffel Tower like the Arc de Triomphe, the Louvre, etc. Also, one of the unexpected sights is the replica of the Statue of Liberty.

 But, one can always have an amazing view of the city along with the sparkling Eiffel Tower from the top of Arc the Triomphe or Montparnasse Tower.
 For me, this view is better than the one at the top of the Eiffel Tower.
-So the Eiffel tower sparkles every hour after sunset, for 5 minutes.
+So the Eiffel Tower sparkles every hour after sunset, for 5 minutes.